-Let us consider the book of life: Several questions come to mind - Can we read it?
+Let us consider the book of life: Several questions come to mind -- Can we read it?
 Will we be allowed to try to read it?
 Do we have time enough left to read it?
 I have been very fortunate to have spent most of my life studying the ecology of desert lizards.
 I'm finding that I am no longer allowed to do things that I used to be able to do because as we have taken over habitats and imperiled other species, they have become so scarce that they must be protected.
 I worry that before too long ecologists won't be allowed to touch a wild vertebrate.
 When this happens, time will have run out for us.

-The biggest enemy we face is anthropocentrism.
-This is that common human attitude that everything on this earth was put here for our use-to be used any way we want.
+One of the biggest enemies we face is anthropocentrism.
+This is that common human attitude that everything on this earth was put here for our use -- to be used any way we want.
 An example of an anthropocentric human is a man with a chain saw cutting down a redwood tree that's a thousand years old.
 That is audacity and that is anthropocentrism and that is wrong.
+When you couple anthropocentrism with technology and human greed, you get a terrible monster, a rapist and pillager of Earth.

-I live in the hills about 35 miles west of Austin.
+I live in the hills about 35 miles west of Austin, Texas.
 It's turned into a bedroom community for the city.
-All kinds of people move out into the hills to avoid high taxes in Austin and they bring their mobile homes, their security lights and their cats and dogs so now there's a horrible, horrendous commute with new stoplights going in everywhere.
+All kinds of people move out into the hills to avoid high city taxes in Austin -- they bring their mobile homes, their security lights and their cats and dogs so now there's a horrible, horrendous commute with new stoplights going in everywhere.

 The city of Dripping Springs has had to build three new schools because of this and it's turned into a little suburb of Austin.
-And everything has gone downhill.
-When you meet your new neighbors - usually over a fence - they come up and say "Hi, who are you - what are you doing out here?"
-I introduce myself, and they want to know what I do - how do I make my living?
+Everything has gone downhill.
+When you meet your new neighbors -- usually over a fence -- they come up and say "Hi, who are you -- what are you doing out here?"
+I introduce myself, and they want to know what I do -- how do I make my living?
 I tell them I'm a university professor and a lizard ecologist and then I start to plead with them.

 I point out that there used to be a lot of lizards and snakes living in these hills and that they're all disappearing because of this encroaching urbanization.
-I plead with them not to let their cats and dogs run loose - cats are born killers.
+I plead with them not to let their cats and dogs run loose -- cats are born killers.
 They let dogs run loose so they can "play" with the deer.
-Well you can't do that - dogs are wolves - they pack up and they kill things.
+Well, you can't do that -- dogs are wolves -- they pack up and they kill things.
 They don't belong out there.
-Another thing people do is put out feeders for birds - that brings in urban birds - so blue jays and things that shouldn't be out there replace the scrub jays that should be there.
+Another thing people do is put out feeders for birds -- that brings in urban birds -- blue jays that shouldn't be out there replace the scrub jays that should be there.
 I've seen rattlesnakes disappear completely.

-Some new neighbors came up to me and when I pleaded with them about not letting their cats kill lizards - one of them made a huge mistake - she looked at me and said "what good are lizards?"
-She shouldn't have said that to me . . .
+When I pleaded with some new neighbors about not letting their cats kill lizards -- one of them made a huge mistake -- she looked at me and said "what good are lizards?"
+She shouldn't have said that to me .